Slap in the face: Da Crazy Hawaiian, rising slap fight star

 He might take offense, but Layne Kailiilauokekoa Viernes — his actual name — can handle the pain.

-He has has dished out the fiercest open-hand smacks in the United States in his bid to be the most punishing slapper in slap fighting.
+He has dished out the fiercest open-hand smacks in the United States in his bid to be the most punishing slapper in slap fighting.

 The soundtrack from his highlight reel of slaps sounds like the constant cracking of a bullwhip and he’s used his heavy hand of justice to defeat every cherry-cheeked challenger in his path.